Summer Holiday Activities in Bracknell and Ascot 2018

 Are you looking for something to do with your children this summer holidays?
-I love the summer holidays, last year we had the best time and created some awesome memories.
-Last year after seeing so many people on my Facebook asking for ideas of things to do, I wrote a blog post about what was going on in my local area, that proved to be quite popular.
-So I thought I would do it again for this year!
+I love the summer holidays, for the last couple of years I have written a blog post all about the activities happening each summer in my local area over the holidays and they have always proved quite popular, so I thought that I would do so again.

 This list is my no means exhaustive, so if you want add something to the list or want to share a great event with others then please drop me a line – firstname.lastname@example.org.

 I’ve divided this into three sections.
 Places that have events on certain dates.
 Places you can go anytime and free parks and places I like to go to.
 I have not been to all the places listed on this blog post, but where I have been I have tried to add a comment with my thoughts.